jonathanlinat/day-of-defeat-linuxgsm-server-setup/README.md

-# Day of Defeat: Set up a server with LinuxGS
+# Day of Defeat: Set up a server with LinuxGSM

 This guide will walk you through setting up a Day of Defeat server using Linux Game Server Managers (LinuxGSM), providing detailed instructions to ensure a smooth setup process.